gx9702/UA-TypeRepository/Core/Part4/DataTypes/ApplicationDescription/readme.md

 <!-- datatype -->
 ## ApplicationDescription
+Describes an application and how to find it.
 <!-- end of description -->
 The fields of the ApplicationDescription DataType are defined in the following table: